 I can teach a person how to design…but should I?
 Would that really do justice to their own vision?

-I have been subject to many teachers (and people who would like to be teachers) who essentially tried to teach me to do what they do, best.
-However…I’m not them.
+Over the years, I have been subject to many teachers who essentially tried to teach me how to do what they do, best.
+However…I am not them.
 What works for them may not work for me.
-Their approach is not my approach; we’re wholly different people with different skill sets, different experiences, different aesthetics, and different goals.
+Their approach is not my approach; we’re wholly different people with different skill sets, different experiences, different aesthetics, different inclinations, and different goals.